ZerBea/hcxtools/README.md

 hcxtools
 ==============

-Small set of tools to capture and convert packets from wlan devices for the use with latest hashcat.
-The tools are 100% compatible to hashcat and recommended by hashcat.
-This branch is pretty closely synced to hashcat git branch (that means: latest hcxtools matching on latest hashcat beta).
+Small set of tools to capture and convert packets from wlan devices for the use with latest hashcat or John the Ripper.
+The tools are 100% compatible to hashcat and John the Ripper and recommended by hashcat.
+This branch is pretty closely synced to hashcat git branch (that means: latest hcxtools matching on latest hashcat beta) and John the Ripper git branch ( "bleeding-jumbo").
-Support for hashcat hash-modes (2500, 2501, 4800, 5500, 12000).
+Support for hashcat hash-modes: 2500, 2501, 4800, 5500, 12000
-After capturing, upload the "uncleaned" cap here (http://wpa-sec.stanev.org/?submit) to see if your ap or the client is vulnerable by using common wordlists.
+Support for John the Ripper hash modes: wpapsk-opencl, wpapsk-opencl After capturing, upload the "uncleaned" cap here (http://wpa-sec.stanev.org/?submit) to see if your ap or the client is vulnerable by using common wordlists.
 Convert the cap to hccapx and check if wlan-key